luruk-hai/pushwave-client/README.md

 ---

-## Attestation (current status)
+## Attestation

-- Backend validation is not live yet; it will arrive with the PushWave SaaS.
+- Backend validation is live: integrity tokens are checked server-side when attestation is enabled for your project.
-- Android (Play Integrity): will require a build distributed via the Play Store (internal/closed track) with Play App Signing + Play Integrity API enabled.
+- Android (Play Integrity): requires a build distributed via the Play Store (internal/closed track) with Play App Signing + Play Integrity API enabled.
 No support for Expo Go / sideload.
-- iOS (DeviceCheck): will require a real build (dev client or TestFlight), not Expo Go.
+- iOS (DeviceCheck): requires a real build (dev client or TestFlight), not Expo Go.
-- For now, consider attestation non-blocking (the SDK may return a `disabled` flag until the SaaS is active).
+- Attestation can be toggled per project in the dashboard; if off, the SDK may return a `disabled` flag.

 ---